 Arthur had just arrived at Bagram Air Base.
 Her mail wasn’t showing up yet.
-And with all the mortar attacks there wasn’t much celebrating going on.
+And with all the mortar attacks the base was getting, there wasn’t much celebrating going on.

-McConnell knew there was a USO at Bagram, so she thought she would at least give it a try.
+McConnell knew there was a USO at Bagram Air Base, so she thought she would at least give it a try.

 “It’s always been a challenge, but I’ve never been unsuccessful,” McConnell said.
 “But I really thought Bagram was going to be my Waterloo.”

 Through a sequence of emails, however, Jeanne was connected with Scott Wilhite, the director of the Pat Tillman Memorial USO at Bagram East, who told McConnell he’d find a way to make the moment happen.

 “It may not be the traditional birthday cake,” Wilhite wrote, “but we will think of something.”

 Working only with the information that Arthur worked in contracting near the main gate, the USO was able to track her down and deliver the birthday surprise.